Bar3b0n3s/WoW335aTransportsGuide/Guide.md

 **[VERIFIED] One caveat:** every NPC created on a transport is flagged to ignore pathfinding, because transport geometry is not part of the server's navigation data.
 Deck NPCs move in straight lines between waypoints.
 Keep paths simple and clear of railings.

+### 1.11 Removing or replacing a transport

+Tearing one down has its own ordering trap, which is the trap in 1.2 running backwards.

+1. **`DELETE` the `transports` row first.** Leaving it behind after the template goes is exactly the silent failure described in 1.7.
+2. **Delete the passenger rows** on the pseudo-map, or they log "spawned at nonexistent map" on every boot once the `Map.dbc` row goes.
+3. **Delete the script, addon and template rows.**
+4. **In the DBCs, delete the `TaxiPathNode.dbc` rows *before* the `TaxiPath.dbc` row.** This is the 1.2 trap in reverse: the node lookup array is sized from the highest `TaxiPath.ID` and indexed by each node's `PathID` with no bounds check, so removing the highest path row while its nodes survive corrupts the heap at startup.
+It bites hardest when tearing down the Part 4 example, whose path id is the highest in the file.
+5. **Redeploy both DBC copies** (clearing the extractor output first, per 1.1) and bump the client cache version (Part 4.5).
+6. **Expect one casualty:** any character who logged out on the deck is relocated to their homebind with an error on next login.
+That is the documented behaviour, not a new fault.

+**[CONVENTION]** To reroute an existing transport, edit its path's coordinates in place rather than renumbering.
+Keeping the same `TaxiPath.ID` and `NodeIndex` range avoids both ordering traps.

 ---